 You’re not alone when it comes to feeling frustrated about the consistency of your four-footer’s reliable recall or sustainable stay.

-In many cases, the problem can be traced to a few common causes.
+In many cases, the reasons why a dog may not listen to its handler can be traced to a few common causes.

 1. Your Dog Isn’t Purposely Ignoring You — She’s Over Her Threshold